Skip to main content

 Term Ends: 2025

-Dr. Roods, a parent to two current Webster CSD secondary students, joined the board in 2022.
+Dr. Roods, a parent of two current Webster CSD secondary students, joined the board in 2022.
 He has a BA in secondary education, English education grades 7-12 from SUNY Buffalo, an MS in K-12 Reading from SUNY Brockport, leadership certificate in education from Massachusetts College of Liberal Arts, and a doctorate in teaching and curriculum from the University of Rochester.

 Since 2010 he has worked as assistant principal of Penfield High School.
-Prior to then he was an English teacher at James A. Beneway High School, and an English language arts teacher at Thomas C. Armstrong Middle School.
+Prior to then he was an English teacher at James A. Beneway High School and an English language arts teacher at Thomas C. Armstrong Middle School.

 His school and community activities include Webster PTSA and Penfield PTA member, Special Olympics Polar Plunge team leader, architect committee member for Careers in Education, Wayne Central varsity track and field coach, and Wayne Central modified/assistant varsity wrestling coach.
-He is a recipient of the Wayne Central Teacher of Significance Award for Excellence in Teaching.
+He is a recipient of the Wayne Central Teacher of Significance Award for excellence in teaching.

 This page is maintained by district communication specialists and the director of educational technology and information according to the web publishing guidelines of Webster Central School District.
 If you are unable to access or use any aspect of our site, please fill out our contact form so that we may provide you with alternative means of access or use.
 The district is not responsible for facts or opinions contained on any linked site.
 Webster Central School District WEBaccessibilityguidelines site contains information regarding accessibility and complaints.